alehano/reverse/README.md

 reverse.AddGr("UrlName", "GroupName", "/url_path/:param1/:param2", ":param1", ":param2")
 // OUT: "/url_path/:param1/:param2"

+// Note, that these funcs panic if errors.
+Instead you can use Urls.Add() and Urls.Reverse()
+// that return errors.
+Or you can make your own wrapper for them.

 // To retrieve a URL by name with given params use: reverse.Rev("UrlName", "value1", "value2")
 // OUT: "/url_path/value1/value2"